-- If the candidate walks backwards with hose at any stage. - If the candidate drags the nozzle along the ground at any stage. - There will be a total of ONE warning given and the second warning will constitute a failure of the assessment.
+- If the candidate walks backwards with hose at any stage. - If the candidate drags the nozzle along the ground at any stage. - The candidate runs

+- The candidate places a hand on the ground - There will be a total of ONE warning given and the second warning will constitute a failure of the assessment.

-- The candidate fails to drag the hose line 45m either time. - The candidate fails to extend the hose line the full 90m. - The candidate fails to complete the 90m extension under 3 minutes 24 seconds
+- The candidate fails to drag the hose line 45m either time. - The candidate fails to extend the hose line the full 90m. - The candidate fails to complete the 90m extension under 3 minutes 24 seconds - The candidate drops the branch at any stage. - The candidate falls over.